General Prologue to The Canterbury Tales

 cheat farmers and tampering with scales to take inordinate profits from

-most basic item in their diet.
+most basic item in their diet: the flour ground from grain.
 Particularly during times of famine

 (frequent during the Middle Ages), the Miller was hated and feared